theos/theos.dev/docs/Variables.md

 - CROSS_COMPILE (str)
   - Enables cross-compilation for TARGET_CC, TARGET_CXX, TARGET_LD, and TARGET_STRIP on compatbile host/target platform pairs
-  - Is triple prefix for target platform (prepended to aforementioned binaries)
+  - Is the triple prefix for the target platform (will be prepended to the aforementioned binaries)

 - SDKBINPATH (str)
   - Toolchain bin path for target platform